 Lopon Sangye Tenzin Rinpoche died in Dolanji in 1977 at age 67.
 After his death, according to his wishes his savings were used to found the dialectics school.

 In the late 1990s Tulku Jorge Rene was enthroned at Menri Monastery.
-Today the young tulku is studying Tibetan, and it is expected he will spend much of 2008 in Dolanji with His Holiness and other teachers.
+Today the young tulku is studying Tibetan, and has spent time in Dolanji with His Holiness and other teachers.